zenon8adams/number-converter/README.md

 # Number Converter #
- A program that converts numbers to words and vice-versa
+ Set of programs that converts numbers to words and vice-versa

 ## Compiling